Transfer Students

 Major-Ready Pathways for EECE

-In order to complete the EECE degree in three years at WWU, transfer students should complete the following course equivalencies:
+In order to complete the EECE degree in three years at WWU, transfer students should complete the following course equivalencies prior to arriving at WWU:

 Transfer Process